renevall/rcom/README.md

 The expectation is to be able to run the following commands to send notifications over the desired channels:

-- rcom send -t foo@bar.com -m your account was just approved! -c email
+- `rcom send -t foo@bar.com -m "your account was just approved!" -c email`
-- rcom send -t 505-9045845 -m someone is waiting for you in the lobby -c sms
+- `rcom send -t 505-9045845 -m "someone is waiting for you in the lobby" -c sms`
-- rcom send -t c3245/databases -m your database is over 80% -c slack
+- `rcom send -t c3245/databases -m "your database is over 80%" -c slack`

 ### Commentary